 Any student who does not meet a prerequisite or co-requisite or who is not permitted to enroll due to a limitation on enrollment may seek entry into the class through initiating a challenge based on one or more of the following reasons:

 - The prerequisite, co-requisite, or limitation on enrollment violates VVCCD Board Policy 4260 or Administrative Procedure 4260.

 - The prerequisite, co-requisite, or limitation on enrollment violates Section 55003 of Title 5 of the California Code of Regulations.

 - The prerequisite or co-requisite is unlawfully discriminatory or is being applied in such a manner.

 - The student has the knowledge or ability to succeed without meeting the prerequisite, co-requisite, or limitation on enrollment.

-- A limitation on enrollment will delay by at least one semester the attainment of a degree or goal specified in the student’s Education Plan.
+- A limitation on enrollment will delay by at least one semester attaining a degree or goal specified in the student’s Education Plan.

-- Enrollment will not pose a threat to the student or others in a course with a health and safety prerequisite.
+- Enrollment will not pose a threat to the student or others in a health and safety prerequisite course.

 Withholding of Student Records